Florida nursing home employees charged in Hurricane Irma patient deaths

 "These were very fragile people," he said.
 "Evacuating them could have caused more damage."

-Memorial spokeswoman Kerting Baldwin said she couldn't immediately confirm or deny that the hospital sent patients to the nursing home but said "that would be unusual."
-She said if the nursing home was asked to take patients and its air conditioning was out, it should have declined.
+Memorial spokeswoman Kerting Baldwin said she couldn't confirm that the hospital sent patients to the nursing home.
+She said the hospital's goal, though, would be to discharge the patients to a safe environment.

+"It is the responsibility of the receiving entity, in this case the nursing home, to let the transferring hospital know if they are unable to accept patients," Baldwin said.

 Memorial's doctors and staff began evacuating the nursing home after several dead and seriously ill patients arrived in the hospital's emergency room.